-Conrad is in his second year in 2019-20 as an assistant coach for the men's soccer program.
+Conrad enters his third year in 2020-21 as an assistant coach for the men's soccer program.
 He joined the staff after graduating from Middlebury in 2017 with a bachelor’s degree in psychology.

 He was named the 2014 NESCAC Player of the Year, just the fourth Panther in program history to garner the league’s top honor.
 Following that season, Conrad earned Third-Team All-American honors.
 A four-year member of the Panthers, he was a three-time First-Team All-New England Small College Athletic Conference (NESCAC) selection and garnered National Soccer Coaches Association of America (NSCAA) All-Region accolades in each of his final three seasons.
 He was a two-time team captain, ending his career on the soccer pitch with 69 points on 27 goals and 15 assists in 64 matches played.

 Following the 2016 season, he was selected as an NSCAA Scholar All-American with a 3.48 grade point average.